How to use the Material Separation Photoshop Plugin

 SelectNormal resultExpanded result

-Cut Out Multiple Layers & Groups
+Cut Out Multiple Layers/Groups

-• Create layers within a new group
+• Create layer in new group

-Creation Steps:
+Creation procedure:

-3. Click the [Cut Out] option in the plugin.
+3. Click [Cut Out] in the plugin.

-4. “Cut Out” and “Fill” will be created.
+4. “Cut Out” and “Color Fill” groups are created.

 Tips

-Selecting both lines and fills increases accuracy.
+Selecting both line and fill will improve accuracy.

-A “Cut Out” and “Fill” group will be created at the same hierarchy level above the original group, and “Cut Out” and “Fill” layers will be created within them.“Cut Out” and “Fill” layers will be created at the same hierarchy level above the original layer.
+The “Cut Out” and “Color Fill” groups are created on the same level above the original group, and the “Cut Out” and “Color Fill” layers are created in the groups.The “Cut Out” and “Color Fill” layers will be created on the same level above the original layer.

 Transparency Fill